 A primary total knee involves the removal and replacement of the joint surface of the femur and the tibia on both the medial (inner) and lateral (outer) sides.
 A single femoral prosthesis and a single tibial prosthesis are used.
-The tibial prosthesis may be one component, but is more commonly two.
+The tibial prosthesis may be one component but is more commonly two.
 Usually, a metal tray fits over the cut surface of the tibia, with a plastic insert that fits inside the tray and articulates with the single femoral replacement.
-A primary total knee replacement may, or may not have the under surface of the patella replaced.
+A primary total knee replacement, may or may not, have the under surface of the patella replaced.

 Primary total knee replacement has the lowest rate of revision compared to all other types of primary knee replacement.
 Men have a slightly higher rate of revision compared to women.
 The most important patient factor identified by the Registry that influences the rate of revision, is age at the time of surgery; the younger the patient the higher the subsequent rate of revision.
-Patients under 55 years of age at the time of surgery, have a 14.9% chance of being revised at 15 years.
-The rate of revision declines as patients get older, and in patients aged over 75 years, for those that live another 14 years only, 3.3% end up being revised.
+Patients under 55 years of age at the time of surgery, have a 16.5% chance of being revised at 16 years.
+The rate of revision declines as patients get older and in patients aged over 75 years, the chance of being revised at 16 years is 3.6%.

 There is only a small variation in the outcome of knee replacement related to the type of fixation used.
 Hybrid fixation has the lowest rate of revision but the difference is not major.
-Cemented fixation has a lower rate of revision compared to cementless fixation, but again the difference is not very large.
+Cemented fixation has a lower rate of revision compared to cementless fixation but again the difference is not very large.
 However, there are some differences depending on the intrinsic stability of the knee replacement (see below).
-Minimally stabilised knees do best if at the very least the tibial component is cemented.
+Minimally stabilised knees do best, if at the very least the tibial component is cemented.
 Posterior stabilised knees do best when both the tibial and femoral components are cemented.